Our Story and Philosophy

 The first iteration of InfraNodus was created by Dmitry Paranyushkin in 2007 as ThisIsLike — a tool for associative thinking.
 Using ThisIsLike, users could find places, writers, philosophers, artists that were like each other.
 At that moment, Dmitry was fascinated about networks because of Noguchi Taiso and Butoh Dance body practices that he was learning with Imre Thormann.
 At the same time, he was in constant correspondence with his father, Vladimir Paranyushkin, who used to be a nuclear scientist and who got Dmitry inspired about dynamical systems theory, science, and taught him programming when he was 11.

-As of 2023, InfraNodus is actively growing the audience and the team, working on enhancing user experience and exploring new approaches to ecological thinking.
-We publish our research on Nodus Labs website and implement many of the ideas directly into the tool.
-InfraNodus is what we call an "organic software" — it is developed without artificial fertilizers such as venture capital and is fully funded by our subscribers' monthly contributions (who we thank greatly for giving us an opportunity to develop this product and research).
-We believe this is a working model for R&D and software development as we are into this for the long-term.
+From 2023, InfraNodus was formed as a company in Paris, France (InfraNodus SAS) and is actively growing the audience and the team since then.
+We are focused on enhancing user experience, making the tool easier to use, and exploring new approaches to ecological thinking.
+In the meanwhile, using the licensing fees from InfraNodus' subscriptions for the underlying backend software InfraSonic, Nodus Labs is continuing its R&D work developing new more efficient text analysis and AI algorithms, API, 3D AR/VR modules, and external application plugins.
+InfraNodus is what we call "organic software" — it is developed without venture capital and is fully funded by users and licensing partners (who we thank greatly for giving us an opportunity to develop this product and research).
+We believe this is a working model for R&D and software development and we are into this for the long-term.

 Started as an artistic and research project, InfraNodus is now used by thousands of researchers and thinkers worldwide.
 It is fascinating to see how some of the concepts that seemed like science fiction 10 years ago are now being used on a regular basis by people around the world to augment their research workflows and to enhance their thinking, writing, and reading.

-InfraNodus Approach
+The InfraNodus Approach

-InfraNodus approach is based on ecological network thinking, which encourages variable dynamics in cognitive process.
+The InfraNodus approach is based on ecological network thinking, which encourages variable dynamics in cognitive process.
 Using the different workflows and analytical tools built into our tool, we propose methodology that alternates between scales (high-level ideas vs. underlying concepts) and intent (focus vs. exploration).

 We see thinking as a dynamic non-equilrium process that goes through the different stages: growth of an idea, saturation, optimization, and reorganization.
 We represent these stages using the metrics derived from network science and dynamical systems theory and provide this feedback to the user, so they can adjust their heuristics accordingly, based on their objectives and interests.